Fully Hyperbolic Convolutional Neural Networks: Introduction

-The recent success of neural networks has been attributed to three main factors.
-First, the massive amount of data that is being collected allows the training of complex models with hundreds of millions of parameters.
-Second, stochastic gradient descent has worked surprisingly well for such problems despite their non-convexity.
-Lastly, the ability to accelerate training through the use of graphical processing units (GPU's) has made training complex models on the previously mentioned massive amounts of data feasible.
-Specifically related to the latter points, new and better neural networks architectures such as ResNet \citep{he2016deep} and the UNet \citep{UNET2015} have been proposed that increase the networks stability, permitting the effective utilization of computational resources, obtaining a less nonlinear problem, and reducing training costs.

-While such advances have been key to recent progress, we continue to face a number of challenges that current algorithms have yet to solve.
+Deep Convolutional Neural Networks have recently solved some very challenging problems in computer vision ranging from image classification, segmentation, deblurring, shape from shading, and more \cite{krizhevsky2012imagenet,UNET2015,Tao2018Deblurring,bengio2009learning,lecun2015deep,Goodfellow-et-al-2016,Hammernik_2017,AVENDI2016108}.
+The recent success of neural networks can in part be attributed to the massive amount of data that is being collected allowing the training of complex models with hundreds of millions of parameters.
+Despite recent advances in network architectures permitting deeper and more stable networks we continue to face a number of challenges that current algorithms have yet to solve.
 As we push the scale at which deep learning is applied, computational time and memory requirements are quickly exceeding what is possible with current hardware.
-Memory is especially an issue with deep networks or when the size of the input and output are large.
+Memory is especially an issue with deep networks or when the size of the input and output is large and in high dimensions.
 Examples include semantic segmentation and image deblurring or cases where 3D convolutions are required such as medical imaging, seismic applications, and video processing.
 In these cases, memory constraints are a limiting factor when dealing with large scale problems in reasonable computational time and resources.
-In the training phase, all previous states of the network, i.e. its activations, must be stored in order to compute the gradient.
-In the inference stage it is common for successful architectures to store various previous states \citep{UNET2015} or multiple scales \citep{PSPNetZhao2017}, again requiring the network to store activations.
+In the training phase, all previous states of the network, i.e. its activations, must be stored for backpropagation.
 For these problems, the memory requirements are quickly over-reaching our ability to store the activations of the network.